Azkals Development Club: 2022–23 season

 During the club's 2022 preseason, the team let go of many of its players who were vital in last season's cup run.
 Mathew Custodio and Ivan Ouano went to United City, Sandro Reyes, Oskari Kekkonen, Mar Diano, and Quincy Kammeraad departed for Kaya, Troy Limbo and Kainoa Bailey went to Stallion Laguna, while Christian Rontini became the first player of the club to transfer overseas, going to Penang in the Malaysia Super League.
 The new-look club, as preparation for the 2022 Southeast Asian Games, participated in the 2022 Copa Paulino Alcantara, bringing in reinforcements such as Scott Woods, Jaime Rosquillo, and Mateo Alegre, as well as hiring experienced coach and former Azkal Norman Fegidero.
 The club ended up with two wins, one draw, and three loses, finishing fourth but having to forfeit their semifinal slot due to their commitments in the ASEAN competition.
 After the SEA Games, Philippine National Team veteran Stephan Schröck was brought in and the club saw another overhaul, letting go most of its oldest players and bringing in majority of the Philippine U-19 National Team.
 With Schrock maintaining a playing coach role and acting as captain, the club impressed despite the players' young ages.
 The ADT finished fourth in the mid-season table, with a number of their players playing in the 2022 AFF Championship.

-On 23 May 2023, ADT announced its withdrawal from the PFL, forfeiting its remaining games in the season due to unspecified "recent events".
-Although it has committed to continue its Azkals Development Academy.
+On 23 May 2023, ADT announced its withdrawal from the PFL, forfeiting its remaining games in the season due to unspecified "recent events", although it has committed to continue its Azkals Development Academy.

+2026–27 season

+On 27 August 2026, ADC will rejoin the PFL with their first game on 6 September 2026.